 — Jeff Pfeifer, MLB Senior Director of League Economics and Operations, via ESPN

 It makes perfect sense for baseball to do this.
-While not even close to fixing the rest of the game’s problem, baseball needs some positive media on their side after a subpar season in 2018.
+While not even close to fixing the rest of the game’s problems, baseball needs some positive media on their side after a subpar season in 2018.
 If you have an issue with baseball being more inclusive and changing the name, then you’re 100 percent a part of the problem.
 Many people — for reasons I can’t even begin to fathom — have condemned baseball for making this change.

 It’s not a ridiculous thing to ask, especially for a professional sports league that is celebrating its 150th season in 2019.
-Thankfully, there are level-headed baseball fans out there who aren’t going to bash the change and understand basic that some people can actually be hurt by a word others don’t care understand.
+Thankfully, there are level-headed baseball fans out there who aren’t going to bash the change and understand the basic concept that some people can actually be hurt by a word others don’t care understand.

 I applaud Major League Baseball for this.
 It’s simple, but it shows that the game is willing to change.
 Again, calling it the “injured list” certainly won’t fix all of the game’s problems, but it is a step in the right direction.
 Kudos to MLB commissioner Rob Manfred for finally listening to fans and joining the 21st century.